mathnet/mathnet-spatial/README.md

 Math.NET Spatial
 ================

-Math.NET Numerics is an opensource **geometry library for .Net, Silverlight and Mono**.
+Math.NET Spatial is an opensource **geometry library for .Net, Silverlight and Mono**.

 Supports Mono and .NET 4.0 and 3.5 on Linux, Mac and Windows, the portable build (PCL) also Windows 8, Silverlight 5, Windows Phone/SL 8, Windows Phone 8.1, and Xamarin Android/iOS.